mapaiva/matheuspaiva.com/content/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster.md

 By definition, an algorithm is simply "a set of instructions that must be followed in a fixed order".
 So, I came up with a simple one:

+---

-> Put the caps back from bottom to top, from left to right.
-Look which cap goes on that specific gap, find the cap on the pile of caps, put it on and move to the next gap.
+_Put the caps back from bottom to top, from left to right.
+Look which cap goes on that specific gap, find the cap on the pile of caps, put it on and move to the next gap._

+---

 ![Keyboard without some keycaps](/images/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster/2.JPG)